dalesgit/dalesgit.github.io/relg220-s17/jesus-parables.md

 ## History of Parable Interpretation:
 ### Allegory to Language Event

-- history of interpretation of God Samaritan
+- history of interpretation of God Samaritan (329)
 - Demise of Allegorical Interpretation
 - Dodd, Jermias, beyond
-- Jokes and Parable Interpretation
+- Jokes and Parable Interpretation: like humor, **if you have to explain a parable it has lost its power.**

 ---

-## Feeling the Impact of Parables

-- Getting caught by stories

----

 ## Suggestions for Parable Interpretation and Implementation

 - do not allegorize
 - Some Parables Are Allegories— Most Are Not
 - Some Parables Are Told to Confuse, Not to Clarify

+---

+## Feeling the Impact of Parables

+- Getting caught by stories
+- Exercises: (324)